 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 You should avoid taking ibuprofen from 5 days before and up until 2 days after pemetrexed.
 Ibuprofen can make the pemetrexed side effects worse.

 Pregnancy and contraception

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+These drugs may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 6 months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-You may not be able to become pregnant or father a child after treatment with these drugs.
-Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
-Men may be able to store sperm before starting treatment.
-Women may be able to store eggs or ovarian tissue but this is rare.
+You may not be able to father a child after treatment with this drug.
+Talk to your doctor before starting treatment if you think you want to have a baby in the future.
+You may be able to store sperm before starting treatment.

 Don’t breastfeed during this treatment because the drugs may come through in your breast milk.